dolly-07/coderzcolumn/README.md

 ### Request to submit bug / addition of feature
-Please follow template created for raising bu or creating new feature when raising new issue.
+Please follow template created for raising bug or creating new feature when raising new issue.